ee292d/udnn/README.md

 ### Python helper code
-`udnn/tensor.py` offers some utility functions to instantiate or convert numpy array into tensor, the usage is
+`udnn/tensor.py` offers some utility functions to instantiate or convert numpy array into tensor.
+If we want to instantiate a `Tensor` with signed 8-bit byte and shape `(4, 3, 2, 1)`, we can simply do
 ```Python
 t = tensor((4, 3, 2, 1), "int8")
 ```
-If we want to instantiate a `Tensor` with signed 8-bit byte and shape `(4, 3, 2, 1)`.

 Since we have implemented standard Python buffer protocol for you, you can also pass in a numpy array with corresponding type:
 ```Python